vzeman/confoot/README-cloudflare.md

 1. Verify DNS configuration in Cloudflare
 2. Check that the domain is added as a custom domain in Cloudflare Pages
-3. Ensure the Worker routes are configured correctly
+3. Check the Functions logs for errors (in Cloudflare dashboard)
-4. Check the Worker logs for errors
+4. Ensure the domain is properly mapped in the middleware function

 ### Build Failures